Pet sitting in London can out-earn an entry-level office salary

 What Petme sitters actually earn in London

-You keep up to 90% of every booking.
-Petme's service fee is 10 to 15%, among the lowest in the industry.
+You keep up to 90% of every booking with sitter cashback, one of the strongest take-home rates in the industry.
 The numbers below are the live rate bands in London.
-Sitters set their own price within these bands, and most active sitters earn £619 to £1,548 per month, depending on the mix of services and how many overnight stays they take.
+Sitters set their own price within these bands, and most active sitters earn £516 to £1,118 per month, depending on the mix of services and how many overnight stays they take.

 Top London cities for sitter demand right now: